-- 1. The facility shall not admit any child for whom the facility cannot provide adequate care. - 2.
-Each child shall have a medical exam no more than one (1) year before admission or a documented appointment date for an exam within one (1) week after admission. - 3.
-Each child shall have proof of current immunizations, a letter of exemption in accordance with the Arkansas Department of Health, or a scheduled appointment within one (1) week after admission. - 4.
-The facility shall obtain written verification of the placing agent's authority to place the child at the time of admission. - 5.
-The facility shall obtain written authority for medical care for the child from the placing agent at the time of admission. - 6.
-The agency shall comply with the Interstate Compact on the Placement of Children when admitting children from outside Arkansas, if applicable. - 7.
-The facility shall establish that all persons referred for admission are under eighteen (18) years of age at the time of admission. - 8.
+- 4. Each child shall have proof of current immunizations, a letter of exemption in accordance with the Arkansas Department of Health, or a scheduled appointment within one (1) week after admission. - 5.
+The facility shall obtain written verification of the placing agent's authority to place the child at the time of admission. - 6.
+The facility shall obtain written authority for medical care for the child from the placing agent at the time of admission. - 7.
+The agency shall comply with the Interstate Compact on the Placement of Children when admitting children from outside Arkansas, if applicable. - 8.
+The facility shall establish that all persons referred for admission are under eighteen (18) years of age at the time of admission. - 9.
 Residents may remain in the program after reaching eighteen (18) years of age with the reason for continued placement documented.
-The resident shall be discharged no later than their twenty-first birthday. - 9.
-The facility shall not admit a child under five (5) years of age. - 10.
-At the time of admission, the following information shall be documented in the child's record:
+The resident shall be discharged no later than their twenty-first birthday. - 10.
+The facility shall not admit a child under five (5) years of age. - 11.
+At the time of admission, the following information shall be documented in the child's record: - a.

-- a.
 Name, signature, and role or relationship of the person who relinquished the child into care; - b.
-A brief description of the circumstances requiring admission; - c.
+A brief description of the circumstances that require admission; - c.
 The date and time of the admission; - d.
 A brief description of the child's history (if known) including behavioral history; - e.
 Any known medical history and known current health conditions; - f.
 All medications currently prescribed for the child (if known and available); and - g.
-The child's current behavior or known emotional condition. - 11.
-Intake information shall be completed on each child in care within ten (10) working days after admission. - 12.
+The child's current behavior or known emotional condition. - 12.
+Intake information shall be completed on each child in their care within ten (10) working days after admission. - 13.
 The intake shall include: - a.
 Demographic information on the child and parent(s), including name, address, birth date, gender, race, and religious preference; - b.
-A factual description of the circumstances requiring placement; - c.
+A factual description of the circumstances that require placement;

+- c.
 A brief social history of the family; - d.
 The child's current legal status or custody; and - e.
-Any history of previous placements outside the family. - 13.
-The facility shall obtain copies of legal documents within thirty (30) days of admission, or shall document their attempts to obtain the documents.
-The legal documents shall include without limitation, birth certificates, social security cards, and court orders. - 14.
+Any history of previous placements outside the family. - 14.
+The facility shall obtain copies of legal documents within thirty (30) days of admission or shall document their attempts to obtain the documents.
+The legal documents shall include, without limitation, birth certificates, social security cards, and court orders. - 15.
 Facilities that have an adult program shall provide sleeping and living arrangements to ensure separation of adults from children.